honojs/honox/README.md

 ### Server Entry File

 A server entry file is required.
-The file is should be placed at `app/server.ts`.
+The file should be placed at `app/server.ts`.
 This file is first called by the Vite during the development or build phase.

 In the entry file, simply initialize your app using the `createApp()` function. `app` will be an instance of Hono, so you can use Hono's middleware and the `showRoutes()` in `hono/dev`.